Treats: How Much Is Too Much?

 The 10 Percent Rule

 It is a common mistake for us adoring owners to enjoy spoiling our pups with their favourite treat without any restrain.
 As a rule of thumb, your dog should never derive more than 10 percent of its daily nutritional requirement from treats.

 The question is, how do we calculate this 10 percent?

 The easiest option would be to consult your vet.
 But if you’d like to come up with an estimate yourself, take a look at the packaging of your dog’s food.
 Based on the calories provided, calculate how much your dog consumes in a day – this amount should always be decided based on your vet’s advice.
 Now take that amount and multiply it by 0.1.
 This number is the amount of calories your dog’s treats should amount to.
 Do note that this number is not in addition to your dog’s main meal, but is part of the total number of calories your dog consumes in a day.
 This means that you will have to minus off a couple of kibbles to accommodate the calories from your dog’s treats.

 Natural treats such as fruits and vegetables are just as healthy for your dog as they are for us.
 Packed with vitamins, essential micronutrients (like minerals) and dietary fibre, using fruits such as bananas, watermelon, apple, carrot and broccoli are great treats that are much healthier than the processed ones bought from pet-stores.

-Replacing mass produced snacks that are typically high in hydrogenated fats and sugars and are often replete with potentially hazardous preservatives with fruits and veggies will yield a noticeable boost in your dog’s health and activity levels.
-Lethargic dogs are usually those whose systems are weighed down by the workload of having to process disgusting amounts of processed foods that their gullets were never meant to digest such tough foods.
+Replacing mass-produced treats, typically high in hydrogenated fats and sugars and often containing potentially hazardous preservatives, with fruits and vegetables will yield a noticeable boost in your dog’s health and activity level.
+Lethargic dogs are usually those whose systems are weighed down by having to process large amounts of processed food.